Change current folder

-A string specifying the folder to which you want to change the current folder.
+The folder to which you want to change the current folder, specified as a character vector.
 Valid values can be any one of the following:

-A string specifying the current folder that was in place when you issued the cd command.
+The current folder that was in place when you issued the

 The current folder is a reference location that MATLAB® uses to find files.
 This folder is sometimes referred to as the current directory, current working folder, or present working directory.

 to change the current folder to the examples directory for the currently